-How does Flatiron School’s Deferred Payment Plan in the UK work?
+How does EdAid's Deferred Payment Plan in the UK work?

-Flatiron School’s Deferred Payment Plans (DPPs) make career-change education more accessible for students in the UK.
-With a DPP, you pay nothing toward your tuition until after you leave Flatiron School and are earning at least the minimum income — regardless of job type or industry.
+EdAid's Deferred Payment Plans (DPPs) can help to make career-changing education more accessible for students in the UK.
+With a DPP, you can defer tuition payment via an income-based plan (after paying a deposit for on-campus programs).
+After Flatiron School, payments begin once you are earning at least the minimum income threshold described below — regardless of job type or industry.
 You don’t pay until you are getting paid.

 New students enroling in Flatiron School Part-Time and Full-Time Online Programs who are UK citizens living in the UK.